Following are frequently asked SAS Job Interview Questions for freshers as well as an experienced Data analyst.

 For debugging in SAS use the Debug clause after ‘/’ in the data statement.

-To create a permanent SAS data set, there are two steps necessary,
+In order to create a permanent SAS data set, there are two steps necessary,

 - Assign a library and engine.